Thursday, April 24, 2025

 Lagana was driving the Shitbox of Doom when he lost control of the vehicle and crashed.
 Richie Crampton and Jacob Sanders were involved in the crash, as well.

-Crampton and Sanders were both released from the hospital a short-time after the crash.
+Crampton and Sanders were both released from the hospital a short time after the crash.

 Lagana; however, has been fighting for his life since early August.

-“I am finally able to use my phone and wanted to come on here to say thank you,” Lagana wrote in a Instagram caption.
+“I am finally able to use my phone and wanted to come on here to say thank you,” Lagana wrote in an Instagram caption.
 “Thank you to everyone, who has supported me and my family through this difficult time.
 I’m just started to see some of the messages and videos that were created, and I feel so grateful.
-It’s a very tight knit racing community and this shows first-hand how we really are a big family.
+It’s a very tight-knit racing community and this shows first-hand how we are a big family.
 I can’t thank everybody enough.
 I was able to watch some of the past races online and seeing all the Lagana Strong t-shirts being worn is such a huge motivation for me.

 “A very special thank you to my beautiful fiancée Sara for being with me in the hospital every day and taking care of me.
 And to my brother Bob for being there for me every step of the way.
 I know this wasn’t easy for them.
 I am so appreciative and couldn’t do this without them.”